wszdexdrf/UIDAI-Hackathon-Entry/README.md

 # Verifier
-A sample verifier app which authenticates data sent by Resident app.
+A sample verifier app which authenticates data produced by Resident app.

 ---